pond/dnd/party_riglan/playlists/campaign_4/part_2.md

 * (Skyrim) Death Or Sovngarde: Troll Trap
 * (Clone Wars) Burying The Dead: Solutions In Dreams (Riglan Asks The Wrong Question)
 * (MGS V) Drop Off: A Nice Morning Stroll Along The Canal
-* (Ori) Shriek And Ori: Two Days Of Fighting, Day 1: "Gar Shatterkeel, I Presume?"
+* (Ori Will Of The Wisps) Shriek And Ori: Two Days Of Fighting, Day 1: "Gar Shatterkeel, I Presume?"
 (Battle Of The Prince) / Day 2: Awkwardly Avoiding Eye Contact (Battle Of The Hag)
 * (Witcher 3) Words On Wind: Bargaining With The Dragon Turtle
 * (Skyrim, alt recording) Far Horizons: Relief For Yartar, Relief For Ourselves (A New Library For Summit Hall)